-Since the closure of the BAC, subacute beds (to provide extended treatment and rehabilitation) have been available at the Mater Children's Hospital (2 beds) and more recently at the Lady Cilento Children's Hospital when it opened (4 beds).
+Since the closure of the BAC subacute beds (to provide extended treatment and rehabilitation) have been available at the Mater Children's Hospital (2) and more recently Lady Cilento Children's Hospital (4).
 These beds provide state-wide access for young people with treatment resistant, severe and persistent mental health problems.
-[The beds have not been utilised to their full capacityutilisation of these beds has been lower than expected.
-FromSince February 2014 to June 2015 Children's Health Queensland Hospital and Health Service (CHQ HHS) report an occupancy rate of approximately 25 percent with an average length of stay of five months.
-From July 2015 CHQ now-provides these beds on an as needed basis.
+The utilisation of these beds has been lower than expected.
+Since February 2014 Children's Health Queensland Hospital and Health Service (HHS) report an occupancy rate of approximately 25 percent with an average length of stay of five months.
+CHQ now provides these beds on an as needed basis.